 Pathogenesis

-The mechanism of development of the through hole between the atria is associated with many reasons.
+The mechanism for the development of a through hole between the atria is associated with many reasons.
 The pathogenesis of the anomaly is based on the interaction of internal and external factors.
-In most cases, these are abnormalities in the formation, that is, connective tissue dysplasia.
+In most cases, these are deviations in the formation, that is, connective tissue dysplasia.
 Violation leads to involvement in pathological process heart valves, subvalvular apparatus and cardiac septum.

-During the expansion of the newborn's lungs and an increase in pulmonary blood flow, pressure in the left atrium increases, which helps to close the gap.
+As the newborn's lungs expand and pulmonary blood flow increases, pressure increases in the left atrium, which helps close the gap.
 But connective tissue dysplasia interferes with this process.
-If, against this background, primary pulmonary hypertension is diagnosed, then the pathology has a favorable prognosis, which increases the patient's life expectancy.
+If primary pulmonary hypertension is diagnosed against this background, then the pathology has a favorable prognosis, increasing the patient’s life expectancy.

-The movement of blood through the vessels is associated with the difference in hydrostatic pressure in different sites circulatory system.
-That is, the blood moves from a high pressure area to a low one.
+The movement of blood through the vessels is associated with the difference in hydrostatic pressure in different areas circulatory system.
+That is, blood moves from an area of high pressure to low.
 This phenomenon is called hemodynamics.
-An open gap in the wall between the right and left atrium is located at the bottom of the oval hollow on the inner left wall of the right atrium.
-The hole is small in size from 4.5 mm to 19 mm and is usually slotted.
+An open fissure in the wall between the right and left atria is located at the bottom of the oval socket on the inner left wall of the right atrium.
+The hole has small dimensions from 4.5 mm to 19 mm and, as a rule, has a slit-like shape.

-Hemodynamically insignificant open oval window is an anomaly that does not cause blood supply disturbances and does not affect the patient's health.
-This is the case if the defect is small and has a valve that prevents the blood from shunting from left to right.
-In this case, people with pathologies are unaware of its presence and lead a normal life.
+A hemodynamically insignificant patent foramen ovale is an anomaly that does not cause circulatory disturbances and does not affect the patient’s health.
+This is observed if the defect is small in size and has a valve that prevents the blood from shunting from left to right.
+In this case, people with pathologies do not suspect its presence and lead a normal lifestyle.

 , , ,